-KMA in coordination with KARI and KHU (KyungHee University) completed two major milestones of KSEM by successfully completing Critical Design Review (CDR) on October 2015, respectively.
+KMA in coordination with KARI and KHU (KyungHee University) completed two major milestones of KSEM by successfully completing System Design Review (SDR) and Preliminary Design Review (PDR) on July of 2014 and March of 2015, respectively.
 KSEM will be in operation over local time of the Korean Peninsular from 2018 and consists of particle detector (PD), a set of dual magnetometers (MAG), and a spacecraft charging monitor (CM).
-The energetic particle detectors simultaneously measure the population of charged particles in the energy range of at least 100 keV ~ 2 MeV for electrons and 100 keV ~ 20 MeV for protons, respectively, over the six viewing angles.
-The dual magnetometer samples variations of low frequency magnetic fields at two different locations on a deployable boom to accurately measure the Earth's magnetic fields separating spacecraft by the contribution.
-The charging spacecraft integrated monitor measures fluxes of electrons above ~ 1 MeV that is crucial for the satellite operation.
+The energetic particle detectors simultaneously population of charged measure the particles in the energy range of at least 100 keV ~ 2 MeV for electrons and 100 keV ~ 20 MeV for protons, respectively, over the six viewing angles.
+The dual magnetometer samples variations of low frequency magnetic fields at two different locations on a deployable boom to accurately measure the Earth's magnetic fields by separating the spacecraft contribution.
+The spacecraft charging monitor measures integrated fluxes of electrons above ~ 1 MeV that is crucial for the satellite operation.
 KSEM specification is as follows: